- View

 The inclusion of apples and spices is thought to have been influenced by trade routes that brought exotic flavours to Europe, adding depth and variety to traditional recipes.

-- 1 medium red cabbage (approximately 1kg), finely shredded
+- 1 medium red cabbage (about 900 g), finely shredded

 - 1 medium onion, finely chopped